We are finishing dinner when I begin.

 “Anyway – she’ll definitely remember my Hebrew birthday.
 Everyone does…because it’s a holiday.
 Just makes it worse.
 Like the holiday is remembered, therefore I am remembered.
 And here’s what I mean by that.
 All I ever wanted out of a birthday was the acknowledgment, or rather the celebration of the day I came into existence.
-It’s real appreciation for ME, regardless of how old I am or what I’ve done with my life.
+It’s a real appreciation for ME, regardless of how old I am or what I’ve done with my life.
 And getting a cake, although I understand that ten kids equals ten birthdays and the expected cake is the only fair way to go about it…just didn’t cut it.
 I wanted more of an emotional gift of pleasure that I am in this world.”

 “You know that you’re talking about a very intense, deep view on birthdays, right?”